Young Artists Program

 For more information about our Young Performers program, read on.

 For more about our Young Composers program, click here.

 Side-by-side performances with professionals

 Admittance into the program also grants access to Salastina's rehearsals and performances.
 In this way, the students familiarize themselves with not only the repertoire, but also with the inner workings and results of the professional rehearsal process.

 Working with living composers

-Each young performer is paired with a young composer, who writes a chamber piece to be performed by the young artists and Salastina musicians on our annual Sounds Local concert.
+Each young performer or ensemble is paired with a young composer, who writes a chamber piece to be performed by the young artists and Salastina musicians on our annual Sounds Local concert.